The stainless steel reality

 Does the Cybertruck need PPF if it has stainless steel?

 The stainless steel doesn't need traditional paint protection since there's no paint to chip.
-However, the bare steel surface scratches visibly, shows fingerprints and water spots, and develops orange peel texture over time.
-Clear PPF protects against scratches, and color PPF is the most popular way to transform the Cybertruck's appearance while adding protection.
+However, the bare steel surface scratches visibly, shows fingerprints and water spots, and has noticeable panel-to-panel inconsistencies.
+Clear PPF protects against scratches, and color PPF is the most popular — and our most recommended — way to transform the Cybertruck's appearance while adding full surface protection.

 What is the most popular Cybertruck PPF color?